 The loss of panel members presents a daunting problem for the researcher.
 People change their locale, leave the panel, stop responding or are enslaved to other influences which make it essential for them to drop out of the panel.
 Thus, the panel that was originally designed as a representative sample of the population may slowly become unrepresentative.

 Once the members of a panel have displayed an attitude or opinion they tend to try to be faithful and stick to it.
 Thus, panel members as compared to the general public are less likely to change.
-Thus, the panel may misrepresent the population.
+Thus, the panel could tend to misrepresent the population.

-Panel members are likely to become more informed over time which may result in their views becoming atypical (conditioning).
+Members of the panel are more likely to become informed over the period of time which leads to their views becoming atypical (conditioning).

-Ongoing panel maintenance is required to deal with the problems of conditioning and attrition.
+Continuous panel maintenance is necessary to deal with the issues of attrition and conditioning.

 There are some methods to mitigate or reduce the pitfalls of a market research panel.
 They are: